 A Fourth-Party Logistics (4PL) provider represents an evolution in supply chain management and logistics.
 Unlike a Third-Party Logistics (3PL) provider, which typically focuses on singular aspects of a company's distribution and fulfillment services, a 4PL provider offers a more comprehensive set of supply chain services.

-3PLs, dropshipping, and freight forwarding businesses offer a unique approach to handling, storing, and shipping products.
+3PLs, dropshipping, and freight forwarding businesses each offer a unique approach to handling, storing, and shipping products.
 Each model has differentiating features.

 Freight forwarders specialize in the storage and shipment of merchandise, typically focusing on the international transport of goods.
 While they share some similarities with 3PLs in handling shipping, they don't provide comprehensive warehousing or own the inventory.
 Their role is coordinating between shippers and transportation services.